bast/data-visualization/slides.md

 ### More insight into data: easier to see patterns and problems

-.quote["... make both calculations and graphs.
-Both sorts of output should be studied; each will contribute to understanding."]
+- Both calculations and graphs will contribute to understanding

-.cite[F. J. Anscombe, 1973]
+.left-column50[
 ### Communicating insight

 - Presentations/papers: facilitate understanding
 - Communication with the public

 > .remark[reflect on how important and powerful data visualization is, in particular in 2020-2021: COVID-19, politics, climate change, ...]
+]

+.right-column50[
 ### Because others do it or tell us to

 - And we often copy the style and culture
+]

 ---